GoogleCloudPlatform/community/tutorials/db-migration-spanner-handle-increasing-pks/index.md

     Enter the password (`password123`) when you are prompted.

-1. Create a database and tables:
+1. Create a database and table:

         CREATE DATABASE employeedb;
         use employeedb;